Eurizon’s sustainability policy

 ESG Committee

-Draws up the proposals to present to the BoD on sustainability themes, monitors the exposures of assets under management with respect to ESG indicators, and oversees engagement on external corporate governance activities
+Defines proposals for the Board, monitors the exposures of managed assets with respect to ESG indicators and oversees corporate governance activities

 Sustainability Committee